 What is my garden for?

+So, you have looked outside your door and and concluded that something needs to be done with your disappointing backyard and that you need a landscape design to make it properly part of your home.
 The first thing to ask yourself to design a garden is ‘What and who is my garden for?’
 That is, what sort of things are important for you and your family that you can achieve outside.
 Your priority might be to have an outdoor entertaining or dining space that is well integrated to the house.
 You may have an interest in having a very productive garden with well-crafted veggie beds.

 Your family might include children and pets that want to be engaged in the garden.
 Perhaps a spot in the garden to retreat to?
 Then, there are the issues of where we put the washing line, storage areas and bins.
 Put together a garden wish list.